-Food should always be first.
+Food should always be first if you want to improve your pH.
 So the addition of powdered greens should not be substitute for leafy greens or deeply colored veggies.
 If you’re doing the best you can eating the highest quality diet you can and you want to step it up, then use greens.

 Decide how you want to use them.
 You can stir them into water and drink or add greens to smoothies.
 You may want to think about what you will do before you shop for greens.
 Not all are meant to drink stirred into water.

 I use Mighty Maca by Dr Anna Cabeca and Athletic Greens (AG).
-Both I’ve used one or the other consistently during testing periods looking at reducing body fat, improving pH levels and love them both.
+I’ve used one or the other consistently during testing periods and have reduced body fat, improved pH levels and love them both.
 Both can be either stirred into water for a first thing in the morning habit, or added to a green smoothie.